English Honors Program 2016-2017

 After screening all applications, the department’s Honors Committee will select participants for

 each year’s program.
-Selected students will be notified by the end of May and provided the
+Selected students will be notified and provided the

 - The Honors student will complete the requirements of his/her chosen English major as

 - The Honors program requires 9 hours of Honors-level work.
 All Honors students are required

 to complete at least one (three-hour) Honors seminar (ENG 4935 or ENG 4936).